Quantum dynamics of spin-J particles in static and rotating magnetic fields: Entanglement resonances and kinks: Weak dipolar regime

 \section{Weak dipolar regime}

 Finally, we briefly discuss the weakly interacting regime, where the dipolar interactions are weak compared to the Zeeman shifts.
-It is particularly relevant in ultra-cold atomic setups of magnetic atoms such as chromium \cite{TilmanPfau_Chromium_BEC_2005PRL, Bruno_Laburthe_Chromium_PRA2008}, erbium \cite{Francesca_Erbium_BEC_PRL2012}, and dysprosium \cite{Tuning_DDI_Lev}, where the dipole-dipole interactions can be very weak compared to the Zeeman energies, at least three orders of magnitudes smaller.
+It is particularly relevant in BEC experiments using chromium \cite{TilmanPfau_Chromium_BEC_2005PRL, Bruno_Laburthe_Chromium_PRA2008}, erbium \cite{Francesca_Erbium_BEC_PRL2012}, and dysprosium \cite{Tuning_DDI_Lev}, where the dipole-dipole interactions can be very weak compared to the Zeeman energies, at least three orders of magnitude smaller.
 In those cases, the effect of DDIs is to introduce position-dependent energy shifts in the eigenstates of the non-interacting Hamiltonian which, at leading order, is given by the expectation value of the dipolar term,

 These energy shifts play a crucial role in condensate physics \cite{Lahaye_2009, BARANOV200871}, when they are comparable or even dominant to other energy scales in the system.

 As discussed in Section.~\ref{sdyn}, the dipole moment precesses about the instantaneous direction of the resultant magnetic field with angular frequency $\omega^\prime$ [see \ref{app:dipole_moment_gen_stretched_state} for details of the calculation].
 Considering both spins are initialized in the stretched state along an axis forming an angle $\theta_0$ with the $z$-axis, the dynamics of the individual dipole moments is then given by: